Joe-Costa/AllStop/readme.md

 This step creates a backup of the previous running config of the cluster in the curent directory

+After application of `--stop` this will be the state of the cluster:

+- All SMB shares will be set to Read-Only for all users and hosts.
+- All NFS exports will be set to Read-Only for all users and hosts.
+- The S3 and FTP services will be disabled.

 ### To return the cluster to its previous config:
 - Run `all_stop --resume`